iDestyKK/CN_Experience/README.md

 Why do I say this?
 Because there exists a VIM syntax file for it, and it's in `.vim/syntax/cn_script.vim`!
 It isn't perfect (yet), but I'll be improving it as time passes on.

-## 6. VIM Plugins
-There are some plugins I use for VIM that are included here (probably with the original GitHub repos also linked).
-I put these in the repo because, otherwise, a lot of shit will break when I try to pull from this repo.

-**The List:**
-* NERDTree (Which I renamed to "PRINCESS")
-* Syntastic
-* Vim Airline (and themes)
-* Vim Fugitive